Bodgies and widgies: Australian rockers

-Australian Rockers stemmed from the bodgies and widgies subculture that came into prominence in the late 1950s.
+Australian Rockers stemmed from the bodgies and widgies subculture that came into prominence in the mid 1950s.
 Bodgies took on that James Dean look in the period of post-World War II prosperity.

-The 1970s were the rockers' heyday in Adelaide.
+The 1970s were the rockers' heyday in Adelaide, whilst in Melbourne and Victorian towns like Mildura it was the 1960s until the mid 1970s.
 During the 1980s in South Australia, and possibly other Australian regions, Australian rockers were typically working class and fairly reactionary.
 Typical interests were alcohol, girls, music and cars.
 They were known as troublemakers and street fighters, and there were several rocker groups.
-It was not uncommon for rockers to fight members of other subcultures, such as surfies, mods, and skinheads.
-They mostly liked hard rock and heavy metal music, by bands such as AC/DC, The Angels, Midnight Oil, Iron Maiden, Led Zeppelin, and Deep Purple.
-Adelaide Rockers of the 1970s enjoyed the music of the 1950s, 1960s and 1970s, but identified heavily with the look, style and rock n roll style of music and movie greats such as Elvis Presley and James Dean.
+It was not uncommon for rockers to fight members of other subcultures, such as surfies, mods, sharpies and skinheads.
+Those groups mostly liked hard rock and heavy metal music, by bands such as AC/DC, Lobby Loyde and the Coloured Balls, Rose Tattoo, The Angels, Midnight Oil, Iron Maiden, Led Zeppelin, and Deep Purple.
+Australian Rockers of the 1970s enjoyed the music of the 1950s, 1960s and 1970s, but identified heavily with the look, style and rock n roll style of music and movie greats such as Elvis Presley and James Dean.

 Unlike their British counterparts, rockers in Australia had no association with rockabilly or Cafe Racer motorcycles.
 This Australian youth subculture had more in common with the 1950s and 1960s rock n roll scene.

 Cars common to rockers included Chevrolets, Oldsmobiles, Fords, Pontiacs or other American 1950s and 1960s classics.
 Rockers who did not own those brands generally had modified Australian cars, such as early model Holdens, Fords or Valiants.
+Especially the Holden FJ car was a prized possession.
 A number of rockers owned motorbikes.